 Every winter we plant thousands of trees in the Forest and Volunteers are crucial in making this possible.These days planting events are big; over 450 people came to the one at Wood End Marston Moretaine in February 2015 .

 Volunteers help by moving gear, putting up tents, welcoming tree planters and showing everyone how it’s done.
 As ever, they are the friendly face of the Forest.
 It’s usually wet and cold but so worthwhile.

 Volunteers carry out a wide range of practical tasks at the Millennium Country Park as well as other sites throughout the Vale.
-Click for the latest list-
+Visit our events page to see upcoming tasks.

 Joan, Andy, Maggie, Jean, Gill and Sue spend Tuesdays dealing with the usual office tasks, sorting out emails, printing off mailing labels, keeping the database up to date (quite a job sometimes).
 Catherine and Bob manage Let’s Go from their homes.